Exotic longhorn beetles

 • Depending on environmental conditions, the eggs hatch after 1.5–2 weeks.

-• Larvae initially feed on the inner bark layer in branches and the trunk, moving deeper into the heartwood as they mature.
+• Larvae initially feed on the inner bark layer in branches and the trunk, moving deeper into the heartwood and sapwood as they mature.

 • As the larvae feed, they form tunnels or galleries in tree trunks and branches.
-Frass (larval waste products) and sawdust-accumulate at entrance holes and at the base of infested trunks and branches.
+Frass (larval waste products) and sawdust accumulate near the original oviposition holes and at the base of infested trunks and branches.

 • Larvae continue feeding and growing for several months before pupation.

-• Depending on climatic and feeding conditions, there is usually one generation per 1–2 years.
+• Depending on climatic and feeding conditions, there is usually a generation every 1–2 years.

 Impacts

-Some Acacia and Casuarina species are known to be hosts for CLB.
-The true host range for exotic longhorned beetle on Australian native species in unknown.
+Some Acacia, Allocasuarina and Casuarina species are known to be hosts for exotic longhorn beetles.
+However, for all Australian native species the true host range for exotic longhorn beetles is unknown.
 Australian native forests and bushland could be impacted.

 How it is spread

-Long distance pest spread can occur through the movement of eggs, larvae, pupae and adults in woody planting material, such as nursery stock or bonsai plants, or in timber, timber products and wood used in pallets and packaging made of host species.
+Long-distance spread of longhorn beetles can occur through the movement of eggs, larvae, pupae and adults in woody planting material, such as nursery stock or bonsai plants.
+Spread can also be via timber, timber products and wood used in pallets and packaging made from host species.

-The adults can fly short distances, allowing the beetles to disperse locally in the search of host plants.
+Adults can fly short distances, so the beetles may disperse locally when searching for host plants.

 Monitoring and action

-Examine newly imported host plants and timber products and wooden pallets and packaging for:
+Check newly imported host plants, timber products and wooden pallets and packaging for:

 • insect frass and wood shavings